‘Days Of Our Lives Spoilers: Eric Rescues Nicole But She Can’t Forgive Him Yet

 Nicole isn’t overjoyed to see Eric.

-From Nicole’s perspective, the entire mess that is her life right now is because of Eric’s bad choices.
-The death of Daniel, which led to Chloe’s pregnancy with Holly.
+From Nicole’s perspective, the entire mess that is her life right now is because of Eric’s bad choices — the death of Daniel, which led to Chloe’s pregnancy with Holly.
 Being on the run with Holly has led to Brady being shot.
 She is just not ready to be reunited with Eric and definitely needs more time to forgive.

 As Days Of Our Lives fans know, Deimos is planning to stage a grand entrance to save Nicole from the evil Xander.
-The two have it all planned out but Eric’s beats Deimos to the finish line on this one.
+The two have it all planned out but Eric beats Deimos to the finish line on this one.
 We can only imagine the fallout from Deimos not being able to proceed with his plan to get Nicole back.

 At the hospital, Rafe shows up to arrest Brady for his part in hiding Nicole with Holly.
 Before the cuffs can go on, however, Days Of Our Lives fans will see Brady flatline.
 Daniel’s heart is giving out and a new one is needed in order for him to survive.
 Now to just find a heart that matches.

-Make sure to check back here at Inquistr for the latest spoilers on Days Of Our Lives.
+Make sure to check back here at the Inquisitr for the latest spoilers on Days Of Our Lives.
 We will have all the details for you!

 Do you understand how Nicole feels?
 Should she move forward with Eric and become friends again?
 What do you think will happen with Brady’s heart transplant?
 Will they be able to find a match so that he can survive?
-Let us know what you think in the comments below. ]
+Let us know what you think in the comments section below.

 [Featured Image by NBC]